marshallbrekka/proto-doctor/README.md

 The metadata are not HTTP headers or anything, but state that is contextual to the user making the request.

-Similarly on responses back to the public internet, the API- Gatewayany uses any `metadata` that is present to update some internal state, and then zero's out the `metadata` before sending the response out to the net.
+Similarly on responses back to the public internet, the API-Gateway uses any `metadata` that is present to update some internal state, and then zero's out the `metadata` before sending the response out to the net.

 Internally this works quite well, as all downstream systems have access to a bunch of information automatically, without having to invoke additional APIs or build the metadata retrieval access themselves.